 Advances in external-beam radiation therapy allow doctors to aim the radiation more directly at the pituitary gland, sparing more of the surrounding healthy tissue from the effects of radiation.
 Radiation therapy can cause the pituitary gland to gradually lose the ability to make hormones after treatment ends.
 If this occurs, hormone replacement therapy may be needed.
 See below for more information.
 Talk with your doctor about what to expect based on your specific radiation treatment and how side effects will be managed.

 Learn more about the basics of radiation therapy.

 Hormone replacement therapy (HRT)

-HRT is often necessary for patients with a pituitary tumor when the gland is not making enough of a hormone due to the disease or its treatment.
-This may include replacement of thyroid stimulating hormone, adrenal hormones, growth hormone, and/or testosterone in men or estrogen in women.
+HRT is often necessary for patients with a pituitary tumor when the gland is not making enough of a hormone due to the disease.
+This may include replacement of:

 If a pituitary tumor is overproducing a hormone, there are medications that can help.
-The drugs bromocriptine (Parlodel) and cabergoline (Dostinex) are used to treat tumors that secrete prolactin, and octreotide (Sandostatin), lanreotide (Somatuline) or pegvisomant (Somavert) as well as cabergoline (Dostinex) can be used to treat tumors that make growth hormone.
-Octreotide and lanreotide can also be used to treat pituitary tumors that secrete thyroid-stimulating hormone.
-Pasireotide (Signafor) can be used to treat patients with Cushing's disease.
-Other medications are available to block adrenal gland production of steroid hormones in patients with Cushing's disease after treatment.
+The drugs bromocriptine (Parlodel) and cabergoline (Dostinex) are used to treat tumors that secrete prolactin.
+Octreotide (Sandostatin) or pegvisomant (Somavert) can be used to treat tumors that make growth hormone.
+Octreotide can also be used to treat pituitary tumors that secrete thyroid-stimulating hormone.

 Getting care for symptoms and side effects